-Your first day as a manager isn’t about coming in hot and being the greatest.
-Being intentional and methodical will get you a lot further in your first days and weeks than being overconfident will.
-Rather than blow in and immediately enacting your agenda, turn your attention outwards.
-Here are five steps that will help you focus on establishing yourself and building rapport with your team.
+Slow down.
+Your first day isn’t about coming in hot and being the greatest.
+Being intentional and methodical will get you a lot further in those early days.
+Here are five steps to help you establish yourself and build a rapport with your team.

-First, get an idea of what you're getting into, and figure out the potential of the team members you're starting to manage.
-The best thing you can do to fulfill this potential right away is, paradoxically, taking a step back and not doing anything.
+Start by getting a sense of your direct reports’ strengths, weaknesses, and potential.
+The best thing you can do to fulfill that potential is, paradoxically, taking a step back and not doing anything.

 Your first day should be more about listening than talking.
-Although it is tempting to come in and roll out a whole new plan for the team you brainstormed, hold off!
-Monster reports that one of the worst mistakes incoming managers make is to immediately try to lead with manager-driven changes.
+Hold off on rolling out that groundbreaking master plan.
+Monster reports that one of the worst mistakes new leaders make is to immediately try to lead with manager-driven changes.

 Even if you’re coming in with the mandate to shake things up, making big changes right away will demonstrate that you don’t have an interest in listening to your direct reports.
-Listening well means reserving judgment — and grand plans — until you have heard what people have to say and built up trust.
-Then, when you do roll out changes, people will be more willing to adopt them and more likely to feel they are made in employees' best interests, rather than as a manager power play.
+Listening well means reserving judgment until you’ve heard what others have to say.
+When you do roll out changes, employees will be more likely to adopt them.

-Being a manager is about building trust with your employees.
-Be mindful that if you are coming in to manage a team, for whatever reason a team is having a management switch.
-That means your team is probably just as nervous to have a new manager as you are to be a first-time manager.
+Being a manager is about building trust with employees.
+Be mindful that your team is probably just as nervous to have a new manager as you are to be a first-time manager.

 Will you care about them?
 Will you understand the way they want to be managed?
-Will you make improvements and stick up for them?
-Or will you be a micromanager, distant, or only out for yourself?
-These are real fears that employees have, and one of the best ways to demonstrate that you are going to be a compassionate manager is to reach out.
+Will you stick up for them?
+These are real fears that employees have, and one of the best ways to demonstrate that you’re going to be a compassionate manager is to reach out.

-Take time to talk to the team, and introduce yourself.
-Just as important, take the time to talk to employees individually.
+Take the time to talk to employees individually.
 Within your first few days, start setting up 1:1 meetings with reports.
 This will:

-- Assure reports that you are invested in them and their feedback
+- Assure reports that you’re invested in them and their feedback

 - Give you time to listen to all perspectives on your team